 2. Eat Enough Good Food

-Make sure you get three meals a day that include plenty of fresh vegetables, and enjoy healthy snacks if you need them, so your blood sugar stays relatively even throughout the day.
-It takes calories to form antibodies and dispatch them to the front lines when germs invade.
+Make sure the meals you eat every day include plenty of fresh vegetables and healthy fats, and enjoy healthy snacks if you need them, so your blood sugar stays relatively even throughout the day.
+It takes calories (energy) to form antibodies and dispatch them to the front lines when germs invade.
 When your calorie intake dwindles because you don’t eat enough or you skip meals, your body prioritizes other functions while your immune system is left to operate at a deficit.

 Dark-colored produce (berries, kale, broccoli) tends to be higher in flavonoids, polyphenols and other antioxidants.
 Just make sure you eat a little saturated fat from butter or coconut oil with those veggies, so you can absorb all their nutrients.